Articles of association Strength & Conditioning Society

 - Every three years, the activity of the Sections and Groups is subject to verification by the Board of Directors, which will decide on their renewal.

 The SCS is obliged to comply with the following prohibitions and obligations:

 - Prohibition of distributing, even indirectly, profits or surpluses, as well as funds, reserves or capital during the existence of the SCS, unless the destination or distribution is imposed by law or made in favor of other non-profit organizations that by law, statutes or regulations are part of the same shared structure.

 - Exclusive pursuit of social solidarity purposes;

-- Obligation to employ the profits or operating surpluses for the accomplishment of the institutional activities and any correlated activities.
+- Obligation to use operating profits or surpluses for the performance of institutional and related activities;

-- Use in relation to the name and in any distinctive sign or communication addressed to the public, of the locution “Association of Social Promotion”.
+- Use in relation to the name and in any distinctive sign or communication addressed to the public, of the phrase”Non-Profit Association”.